 2017 Update: A review article on Aging and Aldosterone Production published in collaboration with the Rainey Lab at the University of Michigan.

-2017 Update: Dr. Vaidya discusses the lab's new research on Subclinical Primary Aldosteronism published in Annals of Internal Medicine.
+2017 Update: The lab's new research on Subclinical Primary Aldosteronism published in Annals of Internal Medicine.

 2017 Update: The Vaidya Lab publishes new studies on primary aldosteronism pathophysiology and treatment in Annals of Internal Medicine and The Lancet Diabetes & Endocrinology.